CatVeiga/Pixel-Art-Maker/README.md

 if, for some reason you want to delete, just a single cell, please doubleclick on the cell you want to delete, but if you want to delete all your work, click:

 ![Screenshot](assets/screenshot_four.png)

+## Version

+V1.0

+## Problems

+If you have problems working with this, please feel free to contact me, with the screenshot of the problem, and what happened.

+## Contributing
+This is not an open-source project or a contributive one.

+## License

+GNU General Public License v3.0